 Winter Protection: Mini roses are more delicate than their full-sized counterparts.
 Consider providing winter protection with mulch or burlap in regions with harsh winters.

-Caring for Mini Roses from the Grocery Store
+Caring for Roses from the Grocery Store

-Mini roses, with their dainty blossoms and vibrant hues, often catch our attention while we’re shopping for groceries.
+These roses, with their dainty blossoms and vibrant hues, often catch our attention while we’re shopping for groceries.
 These potted beauties can be irresistible, and you might take one (or a few) home.
 To ensure they flourish, follow these steps:

 Watering: Keep the soil consistently moist but not soggy.
 Water when the top inch of soil feels dry.
 Be cautious not to wet the foliage, as this can lead to diseases.

-Fertilization: Feed your mini roses with a balanced, water-soluble fertilizer every 3-4 weeks during the growing season (spring through early autumn).
+Fertilization: Feed your roses with a balanced, water-soluble fertilizer every 3-4 weeks during the growing season (spring through early autumn).

 Pruning: Trim faded flowers to encourage continuous blooming and remove dead or yellowing leaves.